tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 ![Modified Student Graph](/images/graphical_models/student_graph_mod.svg)

-In the graph (A), can we say that the SAT score is independent of weather the student will recieve a recommendation letter or not, given the grade?
+In the graph (A), can we say that the SAT score is independent of whether the student will receive a recommendation letter or not, given the grade?
 Yes!
-It is because the grade provides full knowledge of weather the student will recieve a recommendation letter or not irrespective of his performance in the SAT exams.
+It is because the grade provides full knowledge of whether the student will receive a recommendation letter or not irrespective of his performance in the SAT exams.
 But what if the instructor also asks for his SAT score and doesn't solely depend on his grade?
-In that case, we will end up at graph (B) and the independence will no longer hold.
+In that case, we will end up in graph (B) and the independence will no longer hold.
 We can say that

 1. For graph (A), $L \perp S \mid G$
 2. For graph (B), $L \not\perp S \mid G$